-We would work with our coaches to create routines and work on tricks that would start off looking rough, but with practice, worked out.
+We would work with our coaches to create routines and work on tricks that would start off shaky, but with practice, worked out.
 The progression built our confidence to try even more challenging stunts.
 From a single pirouette to triple or cartwheels to front walkovers – there was always room to improve.
 Once you got it perfected, nothing felt better than to stand on the podium and hear your name called for first, second, or third place.
 Most sports can be very rigid, with a lot of rules and goals.
 You either win or lose the competition.
 Over time, that pressure can take away from your overall enjoyment.
 Dancing incorporates so many different elements to enjoy.

 Confidence in Dance